dlang-community/D-YAML/doc/html/_sources/tutorials/getting_started.txt

 instance, if we specified *int* here, we would get an error, as "Hello" cannot be converted to an integer.

-The *Node.get()* method is used to get value of a scalar node, allowing to specify type.
+The *Node.as()* method is used to read value of a scalar node as specified type.
 D:YAML will try to return the scalar as this type, converting if needed, throwing *YAMLException* if not possible.

 Finally we dump the document we just read to ``output.yaml`` with the *Dumper.dump()* method. *Dumper* is a struct used to dump YAML documents.